Vyral/Gene_Agustin_Blog/_posts/2017-09-27-spelling-out-the-difference-between-pre-approval-and-pre-qualification.md

 If you’re serious about buying, ask questions and make sure that you’re getting formally pre-approved.

 If you’re looking to buy, sell, or get financing, please contact us.
-Have a great day!<br>
+Have a great day!